Real custom rank keys

 - First entry gets assigned 0.

 - Items added at the front gets old max + 1.

 - Items added at the end gets old min - 1.

 - Items added elsewhere gets the average of its neighbours.

 The positive range of Float is roughly 3e38 and Double is 1e308.
 These both far exceed the number of items a (curated) collection is likely to hold.
 So if our main concern is adding to either end, either one would do and using a float takes less space.
 (This is probably more relevant for indices than for actual storage.)

-Where Float vs Double matter is how many re-order (averaging) operations they can handle before the difference between one number and the next is less than the smallest representable number.
+Where Float vs Double matter is how many re-order (averaging) operations they can handle before the difference between one number and the next is less than the smallest possible delta.
 The worst-case, assuming an initial gap of 1, is:

 - Float: 150

 There's probably a fancy mathematical way of determining this, but I brute-forced it using the following Scala program: